 This section outlines how Council can measure its asset management performance.
-The identified action items in Table 18 will enable Council This SWAMP will be reviewed to improve our asset management capability, to enhance asset value and deliver more for stakeholders while balancing cost, risk and performance.
+The identified action items in Table 18 will enable Council to improve our asset management capability, to enhance asset value and deliver more for stakeholders while balancing cost, risk and performance.